Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - He doesn’t remember how long he’s been living here.
 - He’d like to stay if the PC will let him.
-- He spent a lot of time in the library and actually kept it quite organized.
+- He spent a lot of time in the library and actually kept it quite organized, although no matter how much he tried to clean it, there's always more dust.
 - He's friendly with the griffon and has been occasionally feeding it rats.
 It sometimes flies away to hunt.
 - There’s a giant rat in the basement.